WHUIR/GSDMM/README.md

 # GSDMM
-Our implementation of collapsed Gibbs Sampling algorithm for Dirichlet Multinomial Mixture model (GSDMM) (published in KDD 2014)
+Our implementation of collapsed Gibbs Sampling algorithm for Dirichlet Multinomial Mixture model (GSDMM), as described in KDD 2014 paper:

-The full name of the paper is "A Dirichlet Multinomial Mixture Model-based Approach for Short Text Clustering"
+**A Dirichlet Multinomial Mixture Model-based Approach for Short Text Clustering**

+The GSDMM is a short text clustering algorithm.